 The lock screen feature of Windows 8 and 10 is interesting, but it seems like something that makes more sense on a tablet PC.
 Thankfully it’s easy enough to disable if you’re using a desktop or laptop instead.

-Note that this only works in the Professional versions of Windows 8 or 10.
+Update: Unfortunately, Microsoft disabled these tweaks in the Anniversary Update of Windows 10, so this tweak will only work on Windows 8 or Windows 10 Enterprise.
+Also note that this only works in the Professional versions of Windows 8.
 If you want to do it with a registry hack, you can follow our tutorial on how to do that.

 Disabling The Lock Screen